SaraOnCloud/Search-Algorithms-in-C/README.md

-# Search Algorithms in C
+# Searching Algorithms in C

 This project demonstrates the implementation of two common searching algorithms in C: Linear Search and Binary Search.
 The code measures and prints the execution time for each search algorithm.